chengyin/albumcolors/README.md

 2. Find n (default 10) major colors from the pixel array (`AlbumColors`)

 	2.1.
-Divide color spectum into 64 buckets
+Divide color spectrum into 64 buckets

 	2.2.
 Add each color into one of the bucket with a simple approximation

 	2.3.
 Take the 10 buckets with the largest number of colors in them

 	2.4.
 Averaging the colors in the dominating buckets to get the presenting color for the buckets

 3. Among the 10 major colors, pick out 3 (`colorChooser`)